-Strange – 31 Pages

 We sat down on a nearby bench and I asked Louie how he had ever managed to find me.

 “Well,” he said, “after you had gone into the juicery the boys went across the street to The Tipsy Turtle to wait it out for you.
 When you still hadn’t came out after an hour they moved in and smashed up the place pretty good.
-I hear the janitor quit his job after he came in and saw the gooey mess they had made.
+I hear the janitor quit his job after he came in and saw the broken glass and goo smeared all over the place.
 Anyway, they never found anybody in the whole joint other than the secretary and a couple of bums who were there jerking it so they came back and told me everything that had happened.
 I remembered what you had said about this Black Lazarus fellow so I put two and two together and we headed straight down to the docks.
 The boys took out the crews on three different ships before we finally found the right one.”